GDV373/The-Malta-Car-Meet/README.md

 ### Media
 - The photos used in this site were obtained from [Pixabay]
 - Youtube video was obtained from account Gumbal [https://www.youtube.com/@Gumbal]
+- Fonts from fonts.google.com
+- Icons from fontawesome.com